smartprobe/Train_Defect_Detection/README.md

 cd ./branch2
 ```

-1.Run demo.py as mentioned above.
+1. Run demo.py as mentioned above.
 The input directory is: ./branch1/crop_images

 ```
 python demo_HOD.py --net res101 \
                    --checksession 1 --checkepoch 20 --checkpoint 3287 \
                    --cuda
 ```

-2.Generate bounding boxes in images and saved in: ./branch2/demo_output
+2. Generate bounding boxes in images and saved in: ./branch2/demo_output

 ## Samples of our method about object detection